SlugocM/Moon/Projects/index.md

 Developing experiments meeasuring the perception of different geometric features of objects using the Microsoft HoloLens.

-## Automated Detection System for Dental Carries
+## Automated Detection System for Oral Health
 **Proudly in colloboration with Faculty of Dentistry, University of Toronto**

 <figure>